 Although he is no longer in Pontevedra, I try to help him as much as I can.

-Of those we have not named, could you mention any of the young people that we should consider for 2017?
+Of those that we have not named, could you cite any of the young people that we should consider for 2017?

-I would love that Carlos Brión, Martin Carrera, Iago Lorenzo, Cristobal Dios, .. begin to show themselves at the national posts.
+I would love Carlos Brion, Martin Carrera, Iago Lorenzo, Cristobal Dios, .. begin to lean out of the national seats.